-The Icelandic Federalist Papers (forthcoming from Berkeley Public Policy Press 2018) is a group writing project coordinated by the center, edited by the center director, and published by the Institute of Governmental Studies.
+The Icelandic Federalist Papers (Berkeley Public Policy Press 2018) is a group writing project coordinated by the center, edited by the center director, and published by the Institute of Governmental Studies.
 In 21 articles, an international team of scholars analyzes arguments for and against a new Icelandic constitution.
 Individual articles previously published by the California Journal of Politics and Policy, collected here.

 Report to the Korea Legislation Research Institute on California’s direct democracy procedures.

 California Supreme Court Historical Society, Spring/Summer 2013, Berkeley Law’s New California Constitution Center

 “California needs a lawyer” David A. Carrillo and Stephen M. Duvernay, Daily Journal June 22, 2018